Zachacious/go-respec/README.md

 ```

 **Basic Usage:**
-You simply wrap your entire route registration statement inside a `respec.Route()` call and then chain methods to add metadata.
+You simply wrap your handler function inside a `respec.H()` call and then chain methods to add metadata.

 **Before:**